conscious-incompetence/conscious-incompetence.github.io/_drafts/logic.md

 The word __logic__ comes from the Greek _logos_, which can be translated as _reason_.
-Logic as a discipline is about studying the fundamental principles of how to correctly reason.
-Logic is about making valid _arguments_ (in the sense of making a case for something, not an acrimonious dispute).
-In other words, logic tells us given certain assumptions what conclusions one can reasonably infer.
+Logic as a discipline is about studying the fundamental principles of how to reason correctly, i.e., making valid _arguments_ (in the sense of making a case for something, not an acrimonious dispute).
+In other words, logic tells us, given certain assumptions, what conclusions one can reasonably infer.
 Consider the following example (adapted from The Simpsons):

 > __Lisa:__ By your logic I could claim that this rock keeps tigers away.
 > __Homer:__ Oh, how does it work?